Neutron star with dark matter using vector portal: Summary and conclusions

-We next consider another scenario with a light vector mediator ($Z'$) motivated by rare semi-leptonic decays of the $b\to s \ell \ell$ transition.
-For light mediator scenarios ($m_{Z'} \sim \mathcal{O}(100)\,$MeV), the vector portal induces a significant repulsive interaction that becomes increasingly relevant at high densities.
-In this case, the EOS exhibits a stiffening behavior at higher nuclear densities, leading to larger NS radii and enhanced tidal deformabilities.
-This behavior is in sharp contrast with scalar portal models, where the interaction is attractive and usually leads to softening of the EOS.
-Consequently, tidal deformability emerges as a particularly sensitive observable that can discriminate between different DM interaction mechanisms.
-Our results indicate that while heavy mediator scenarios tend to reduce tidal deformability ($\Lambda$), light vector mediators can increase it.
-In fact, for a sufficient fraction of DM, the vector portal with large mass becomes inconsistent with current observational data from gravitational wave observations (GW170817) in LIGO/Virgo~\cite{LIGOScientific:2017vwq, LIGOScientific:2017ync} and X-ray observations of pulsar PSR J0030+0451 in NICER \cite{Vinciguerra:2023qxq}.
+For light mediator scenarios ($m_{Z'} \sim \mathcal{O}(100)\,$MeV), in particular, the vector portal induces a repulsive interaction that becomes relevant at high densities.
+In this case, the EOS exhibits a stiffening behavior at higher nuclear densities, leading to larger NS radii and enhanced tidal deformability.
+This behavior is in sharp contrast with scalar portal models, where the interaction is attractive and usually leads to a softening of the EOS.
+Consequently, tidal deformability emerges as a particularly sensitive observable that can discriminate between different mechanisms of interaction of the DM.
+Our results indicate that while heavy mediator scenarios tend to reduce tidal deformability ($\Lambda$), light vector mediators with significant coupling to nuceons can increase it.
+For a sufficient fraction of DM, the vector portal with large mass becomes inconsistent with current observational data from gravitational wave observations (GW170817) in LIGO/Virgo~\cite{LIGOScientific:2017vwq, LIGOScientific:2017ync} and X-ray observations of pulsar PSR J0030+0451 in NICER \cite{Vinciguerra:2023qxq}.

-The interaction of DM with nucleons via a vector portal $Z^\prime$ boson responsible for modifying the NS EOS also contributes to spin-independent scattering in direct detection experiments, annihilation signals in indirect detection, and $Z^\prime$ production at colliders~\cite{Bramante:2023djs}.
-While direct detection experiments constrain large values of $g_{\chi Z'} g_{q Z'} / m_{Z'}^2$, NS observations remain sensitive to complementary regions of parameter space, particularly for heavier mediators.
-Future observations, including precise mass-radius measurements from NICER, improved tidal deformability constraints from next-generation gravitational wave detectors, and enhanced sensitivities in direct detection and collider experiments, will further refine the viable parameter space of vector portal DM models.
 Thus, the combined analysis of NS observables and terrestrial experiments offers a promising pathway to uncover the nature of DM and its interactions with visible matter under extreme conditions.